 You either love it or you hate it, but a new study is encouraging you to avoid it during pregnancy.
-An ingredient in licorice is linked to lower IQs years after birth.
+We're talking about licorice, which contains an ingredient that's linked to lower IQ in children years after birth.

 - The risk is associated with large amounts of licorice consumption, identified as 250 grams (just about a cup) of licorice per week.
 This correlates with 500 mg of glycyrrhizin, the ingredient of concern.